 1 truck licensing requirements, including International Fuel Tax Association (IFTA) 2 tax requirements and issues relative to the Federal Motor Carrier Safety Act.
 3 3.
-RAIL TRANSPORTATION 4 i.
-Rail Service 5 Federal rail transportation policy should recognize that deregulation of 6 railroads cannot be treated in the same manner as deregulation of other 7 industries.
+RAIL TRANSPORTATION i.
+Rail Service 4 5 Federal rail transportation policy should recognize that deregulation of 6 railroads cannot be treated in the same manner as deregulation of other 7 industries.
 Continuing rail mergers result in elimination of rail service to many 8 communities and the establishment of a single railroad service to entire portions 9 of the country.
 Federal policy must provide for government regulation or 10 antitrust enforcement in instances where there is no rail competition.
 11 We support: 12 a.
-The Surface Transportation Board (STB) addressing the problems of 13 captive shippers, including: 14 1.
-Ensuring that common carrier obligations are adhered to; 15 2.
-Providing oversight of branch-line abandonment, in addition 16 to transferring jurisdiction of branch-line abandonment to 17 state regulatory agencies from the federal government; 18 3.
-Ensuring that reasonable notice of rate changes is continued; 19 4.
-Establishing trackage rights to encourage rail-to-rail 20 competition; 21 5.
-Establishing reciprocal switching within, and for an 22 appropriate distance outside of terminals to encourage rail-23 to-rail competition; 24 6.
-Authorizing a maximum rate for a movement to a captive 25 shipper; 26 7.
-Authorizing, when petitioned, the removal of agreement 27 provisions that prevent short-line railroads from delivering 28 traffic to any railroad; 29 8.
-Enacting a policy that would hold railroads responsible for 30 losses due to delayed delivery of rail cars; and
+The enforcement of the nation's antitrust laws to break up any 13 monopolistic railroads and prevent any new mergers; 14 b.
+The Surface Transportation Board (STB) addressing the problems of 15 captive shippers, including: 16 1.
+Ensuring that common carrier obligations are adhered to: 17 2.
+Providing oversight of branch-line abandonment, in addition 18 to transferring jurisdiction of branch-line abandonment to 19 state regulatory agencies from the federal government; 20 3.
+Ensuring that reasonable notice of rate changes is continued; 21 4.
+Establishing trackage rights to encourage rail-to-rail 22 competition; 23 5.
+Establishing reciprocal switching within, and for an 24 appropriate distance outside of terminals to encourage rail-25 to-rail competition; 26 6.
+Authorizing a maximum rate for a movement to a captive 27 shipper; 28 7.
+Authorizing, when petitioned, the removal of agreement 29 provisions that prevent short-line railroads from delivering 30 traffic to any railroad; 31 8.
+Enacting a policy that would hold railroads responsible for losses due to delayed delivery of rail cars; and